preocanin/ar/README.md

 #### Building
 1. Download a repo to your machine and navigate with command line to it.
 2. Execute `npm install` to install dependencies.
-3.1.
-Exectue `npm restart` to recompile and start application.
-3.2.
-Execute `node app.js` or `npm start` to start application.
+3. Exectue `npm restart` to recompile and start application or `npm start` to start application without recompilation.

 Licence
 ---